Natural Resource Education Internship

 The intern will have the opportunity to assist with other organizational projects.
 Depending on the individual, other projects could include social sciences or wood utilization projects.

 The Sierra Institute is looking for someone who is passionate about making a difference, has demonstrated comfort working with adolescents, and with an educational background in science (e.g., environmental science, natural resources, biology, ecology, or a related field).
 Prior experience working with youth in an educational setting is preferred.
 Fieldwork experience is a plus.
 Strong writing skills, attention to detail, independence and adaptability are required.
-Personal vehicle is not a job requirement but highly advantageous for off-work time.
+Personal vehicle is required.

 More Job Details

 The position will be primarily office-based (80%) with occasional field trips and classroom time.
 During time off, the intern can enjoy living in the middle of unlimited outdoor recreation opportunities, including hiking, biking, and climbing, on surrounding public lands at the intersection of the Sierra Nevada and Cascade mountain ranges.
 The Sierra Institute for Community and Environment is located in rural Plumas County, California, in the small town of Taylorsville.